PolarRobotics/PR-Docs/docs/source/Data-Aq/FileZilla.md

 ![data-aq-filezilla-ipconfig.png](./_static/images/data-aq-filezilla-ipconfig.png)

-2. You want to use the same information that you used in the Raspberry SSH tutorial section of `Data Acquisition.md`.
+2. You want to use the same information that you used in `Raspberry-Pi-SSH.md`.
 It should look something like this:

 ![data-aq-filezilla-ipconfig-2.png](./_static/images/data-aq-filezilla-ipconfig-2.png)